jmcnamara/xlsxwriter.lua/dev/docs/source/faq.rst

 -------------------------------------------------------------------------

-Due to wide range of possible formulas and interdependencies between them XlsxWriter doesn't, and realistically cannot, calculate the result of a formula when it is written to an XLSX file.
+Due to wide range of possible formulas and interdependencies between them xlsxwriter.lua doesn't, and realistically cannot, calculate the result of a formula when it is written to an XLSX file.
 Instead, it stores the value 0 as the formula result.
 It then sets a global flag in the XLSX file to say that all formulas and functions should be recalculated when the file is opened.